-2) Every player on a team must have Bronze ECF membership or above.
-Any players that compete without an ECF membership will be subject to a fine incurred by the ECF which will have to be paid by the player or their respective university chess society.
+2) Every player on a team that makes the playoffs must have Bronze ECF membership or above.
+Any players that compete in the playoffs without an ECF membership will be subject to a fine incurred by the ECF which will have to be paid by the player or their respective university chess society.
 Let's please avoid this situation!

-3) Teams must confirm availability for all fixtures (Oct 12th, Nov 9th, Dec 7th, Jan 11th, Feb 8th, Mar 7th) before signing up, even though your team may be knocked out before the playoffs and consequently miss fixtures in Jan, Feb and Mar.
+3) Teams must confirm availability for all fixtures (Monthly dates from October 2020 - April 2021 TBA) before signing up, even though your team may be knocked out before the playoffs and consequently miss out on those fixtures.

 4) Each team must include at least 6 players.
 It is optional for teams to include up to 8 players, but it is encouraged to play everyone on your roster!